eksponente/projectelpis/README.md

 Web application is built using Java's lightweight framework Pippo, the database engine used is H2 and the setup automation is achieved using Ansible.

 This is a part of Project Elpis (http://www.elpismeanshope.com/).
+The webapp will be used where people do not have internet access and could benefit greatly from content such as educational, legal information.

 #Raspberry Pi setup